hardikp/hardikp.github.io/books.md

 ## 2020

+1. Together: The Healing Power of Human Connection in a Sometimes Lonely World by Vivek Murthy
+1. Solutions and other problems by Allie Brosh
 1. The Center Cannot Hold: My Journey Through Madness by Elyn Saks
 1. The Disordered Mind
 1. Lost Connections: Uncovering the Real Causes of Depression – and the Unexpected Solutions